vsbuffalo/scidataflow/README.md

 ## A Simple Workflow Example

+If you'd like to follow the example along, first [install SciDataFlow](#installing-scidataflow).

 The user interacts with the Data Manifest through the fast and concurrent command line tool `sdf` written in the inimitable [Rust language](https://www.rust-lang.org).
 The `sdf` tool has a Git-like interface.